 Download the eBook Creative Workflow Management 101: A Comprehensive Guide.

 Start getting clear and actionable feedback on your proofs with Review + Approval for inMotion ignite.
-Get started right away by signing up for a free trial.
+Get started right away by scheduling a demo of inMotion ignite.

 Elise Hauser is a product and content marketer with a passion for telling brand stories.
 She has produced inMotionNow’s annual In-House Creative Management Report for 3 years, webinars, content sessions for major industry events reaching audiences of 1,000+, and of course, countless blog posts.
 When Elise isn’t writing about the marketing and creative industry at inMotionNow she is teaching economics and hanging out with her cat, Tucker, at her home in Raleigh, NC.